zhvner/cpsc330-credit-default/README.md

 - **Ensemble Learning** by combining XGBoost and LightGBM.
 - **Adapting to Economic Changes** by integrating real-time financial data.

+## Personal Reflection
+My journey through this project has deepened my appreciation for the intersection of machine learning and financial risk analysis.
+Navigating challenges such as class imbalance and feature selection reinforced the importance of data preprocessing and model interpretability in real-world applications.
+My passion lies in leveraging AI to build transparent and ethical decision-making systems, ensuring that machine learning models not only predict outcomes but also provide actionable insights for businesses and individuals alike.
+I am particularly fascinated by how advanced techniques like SHAP and ensemble learning can improve model trustworthiness, and I look forward to further exploring their applications in finance and security.

 ## Conclusion
 This project demonstrates how machine learning can effectively predict financial risk.
 The combination of feature selection, model optimization, and explainability techniques enables better decision-making in the financial sector.